step-/i18n-table/README.md

 EOF
 ```

-[:1] Why not using `mapfile`, `<( )`, `<<<`, `IFS=...`, etc. instead of a `read` loop?
+¹ Why not using `mapfile`, `<( )`, `<<<`, `IFS=...`, etc. instead of a `read` loop?
 I tried many variations, but I always come back to `read` to ensure that items don't include leading white space.

-[:2] Why the braces?
+² Why the braces?
 Indeed braces aren't needed; one could more simply write `while ... done << EOF`.
 However, the extraction tool can annotate output with `i18n_` variable names, such as `i18n_array`, when it finds them _inside_ a pair of braces_.
 That is why the magic sauce shows the braces.
 If you don't need name annotations omit the braces altogether.
 Moreover, an array will result in just one annotation, which isn't very useful anyway.

 ## Extracting localization strings

 **[xgettext.sh](xgettext.sh)**

-Use xgettext.sh to generate a .pot file from your script.
-You can also use xgettext.sh as a replacement for the standard xgettext command because xgettext.sh runs xgettext on the input file before extracting i18n\_table resources.
+Use `xgettext.sh` to generate a .pot file from your script.
+You can also use `xgettext.sh` as a replacement for the standard `xgettext` command because `xgettext.sh` runs `xgettext` on the input file before extracting strings from `i18n_table`.
 By default comments and location information are extracted from the function body, and resource strings are annotated with the variable name they refer to.
-You can turn off comments and annotations via xgettext.sh command options.
-To affect the standard xgettext run pass xgettext options to xgettext.sh.
+You can turn off comments and annotations via `xgettext.sh` command options.
+To affect the standard `xgettext` run pass `xgettext` options to `xgettext.sh`.

 **LIMITATION**